sfigg/commercialization-public/customize/desktop/oobe-screen-details.md

 The user can choose to begin the trial by clicking **Yes**, or can opt-out of the trial by clicking **No**.

-### Add credit card information
+#### Add credit card information

-In Windows 10 version 1803, if a user opts-in to the free trial, they are prompted to enter the credit card to charge when the free trial expires.
+In Windows 10, version 1803, if a user opts-in to the free trial, they are prompted to enter the credit card to charge when the free trial expires.

 ![Add credit card information screen in OOBE](images/add-credit-card-oobe.png)

-> [!Note]
-> The payment information screen may not appear in OOBE until after the public release of Windows 10, version 1803.

 If a user is eligible for a free trial of Office 365, and they already have a credit card on file for their Microsoft account, they will not be prompted to **Add your credit card** during OOBE.
 Instead, they will be asked to confirm that the credit card on file should be charged when the free trial expires.